 Treatment Options: PRP vs Steroid Injection

 The first step in the traditional medicine model is conservative care, characterized by rest, splints, manual therapy, and NSAIDs.
-If patients fail conservative care, they are often referred for steroid injections.
+If patients fail conservative care, they are often referred for steroid injections or thumb surgery.
 Are these effective?

 The toxic effects of steroid injections have been previously discussed in depth.
 Steroid injections compromise joint cartilage, weaken ligaments, and kill mesenchymal stem cells, which are your repair cells.
 The dangerous side effects of NSAIDs have also been shared, including the risks of stroke, heart attack, GI bleed, male infertility, and much more.